Route-finder/documentation/docs/source/contributing.rst

 Code Review Procedure
 ---------------------

 Consider whether you should request a review of your code from another contributor.
-You should request a manua code review if:
+You should request a manual code review if:

  - One or more unit tests are failing
  - The PR addresses a long-standing bug or introduces new behavior
  - The code uses constructs unfamiliar to the other contributors